miles-grant-ibigroup/mastarm/README.md

 Auto-populate your redux store with this configuration data instead of setting defaults directly in code.

+### `style.css`

+Add a stylesheet that gets appended at the end of your entry stylesheet.
+This allows you to override styles for specific deployments and use [custom CSS properties](http://cssnext.io/features/#custom-properties-var).

 ## CLI Usage

 Not all options pertain to all commands.
 Entries are in the format `input/file.js:output/file.js`.